-Learn how to draw a windmill … on a paper plate.
-It’s in the style of Danish art, costs pennies, and makes for a great display.
+Learn how to draw an easy windmill … on a paper plate.
+The paper loves the watercolor paint, costs pennies, and makes its own frame.

 This clever idea to paint a windmill on a paper plate comes from Dream, Draw, Create.